semanticdata/wik/README.md

 *A ridiculously simple personal wiki.*

-Implemented in a single 160-line HTML file.
+Originally implemented in a single 160-line HTML file, now broken into multiple files to make it easier to learn and maintain.

-Try it now: <a href="http://wik.netlify.com">wik.netlify.com</a>
+Try it now: <a href="https://semanticdata.github.io/wik/">semanticdata.github.io/wik</a>

-Bookmark it - it will keep working when you're offline.
+> Bookmark it - it will keep working when you're offline.

-Aims:
+## Goals

 * Be really, really simple.
 * Save all data in browser localstorage